I only recruit Founding Account Executives

 The Founding AEs I know stay in touch for different reasons.
 Some are happy in their roles and want a thinking partner.
 Some are evaluating their next move.
 Some are working through something in the role they're in.
 Is this quota realistic?
 Is the product the problem or am I?
 How do I manage up?
 Is what I'm experiencing normal?
 I've led sales teams at Outreach and Salesforce and have spent the last two years in deep conversations with hundreds of B2B founders about what's actually working in GTM right now.
 That gives me the pattern recognition to answer those questions honestly.
 Whether they want the answer or not.

 That changes what happens when a founder hires me to run a search.
 The candidates I reach out to are operators I'm in real relationships with, not entries in a CRM.
 They tell me what they actually think.
 They tell me fast when a role doesn't fit.
 And when the right role lands in front of them, they take it with conviction because someone they trust is on the other end of the call.
+That's not a network I bought — it's one I stay close to all year, in three specific ways.

 Most founders I work with hire in San Francisco or New York.
 Some want in-office presence, some want proximity for occasional in-person work, and some are open to remote when the fit is right.
 I run searches across all three configurations.
 The network skews to SF and NYC because that's what most of my founders are asking for.